 The definition of key management personnel (KMP) is not limited to individuals, but may include a body corporate.
-In the case of a trust or investment fund, a fund manager or responsible entity can be a KMP of that entity when that body corporate otherwise meets the definition of KMP in IAS 24 Related Party Disclosures.
+In the case of a trust or investment fund, a fund manager or responsible entity can be a KMP of that entity when that body corporate otherwise meets the definition of KMP in IAS 24.

-When a body corporate is considered to be KMP, all other funds it controls, jointly controls, or has significant influence over would also be considered related parties.
+When a body corporate is considered KMP, all other funds it controls, jointly controls or has significant influence over would also be considered related parties.